Symphonic metal: Symphonic gothic metal

 Symphonic gothic metal was first pioneered by American band Saviour Machine.
 One of the first gothic metal bands to release a full album featuring "beauty and the beast" vocals, where death metal vocals are contrasted with clean female vocals, was the Norwegian Theatre of Tragedy in 1995.
 From then on after the departure of lead singer Liv Kristine in 2003, she and her future husband, Alexander Krull, formed the symphonic metal band Leaves' Eyes.
 The band is one of the pioneers of the "beauty and the beast" vocal style.
 The contrasting styles of vocals are also sometimes performed by only one vocalist, an example of this being Ambre Vourvahis of Xandria, combining and layering her clean (and occasionally operatic) vocals with her deep gutturals on the band's 2023 album The Wonders Still Awaiting.
 Other bands, such as the Dutch Within Temptation in 1996, expanded on this approach.
 A debut album, Enter, was unveiled in the following year, followed shortly by an EP, The Dance.
 Both releases made use of the beauty-and-beast approach delivered by vocalists Sharon den Adel and Robert Westerholt.
-Their second full-length, Mother Earth, was released in 2000 and dispensed entirely with the death metal vocals, instead "relying solely on den Adel's majestic vocal ability", apart from one B-side track that did not make the final album release.
+Their second full-length, Mother Earth, was released in 2000 and dispensed entirely with the death metal vocals, instead "relying solely on den Adel's majestic vocal ability", apart from the B-side track "Jane Doe".
 The album was a commercial success, with their lead single, "Ice Queen", topping the charts in Belgium and their native Netherlands.
 Their third album, The Silent Force, arrived in 2004 as an "ambitious project featuring a full orchestra and 80-voice choir accompanying the band".
 The result was another commercial success across Europe and introduced "the world of heavy guitars and female vocals" to "a mainstream audience".